1923 – Hendrik “Hank” Pater is born on January 3, in Rotterdam, Netherlands.

 1950 circa – Pater emigrates from Rotterdam to Provo, Utah and later moves to Salt Lake City, Utah.

-1960 – Pater establishes Advanced Welding Engineers (AWE), in Salt Lake City, Utah.
+1960 – Pater establishes Advanced Welding Engineers (AWE), in Salt Lake City, Utah, an engineering firm.

-1967 circa – Hank Pater leaves SCI to form monorail company Constam Corporation.
+1967 circa – Hank Pater leaves leadership position at SCI to form monorail company Constam Corporation.

 1968 – Cal Expo minirail system opens.